zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Leo says, “Yeah, we’ve branched out into a few other are as.”
 His company has branched out.
 “To branch out” is a phrasal verb meaning  to expand into different areas or fields, to grow into some sort of new operatio n – new kind of business.
 The word “branch” comes from the part of the tree; we  call the parts of the tree that go out from the main section of the tree “branch es.”
 That main section is called the “trunk.”
 Well, Leo is branching out into ne w areas.
 He says his company is going to start promoting the new drinks very soo n.
 “To promote a product” means to tell other people about it; by telli ng them how good it is, trying to get other people interested so that they will want to buy the product.
 We can use “promote” in a business sense for a new product or servi ce.
 We also use the word “promote” in a business sense to mean when someone gets a better job.
 When they go from being vice president to president, we  say they’ve been promoted.

-Leo says that he and his business partners are working with an advertising agency and that they will start with sponsoring a couple o f sports events.
+Leo says that he and his business partners are working with an advertising agency and that they will start with sponsoring a couple of sports events.
 An “advertising agency” is a company that specializes in helping  other companies get people interested in buying their product; they may put a commercial on the television, or put an announcement in the newspaper.
 T hat’s what an advertising agency does.
 Traditionally, the largest advertising agen cies always had an office in New York City on one particular street called Madison  Avenue, and sometimes people will use the words or term Madison Avenue to r efer to advertising companies or people involved in publicity and promotion.

 Leo says that they’re going to sponsor a couple of sporting  events.
 “To sponsor” means to provide money for an event or a program and yo u, in return, get the opportunity to advertise your product or service to the p eople who are going to that event or program.
 Many times a sporting event – a game will be sponsored by a particular company, so everyone who goes the game kn ows that this game was, in part, paid for by that company.
 It’s a way of ad vertising, and also a way of showing that you are interested in helping the commu nity perhaps.